geovedi/book-notes/2022/the-light-we-carry.notes.md

-# The Light We Carry
+# The Light We Carry: Overcoming in Uncertain Times
 Author: Michelle Obama

 ## Introduction